Porvesh/Porvesh.github.io/_posts/2025-05-15-level-playing-field.md

 Because in the long run, you’re not just building a career.
 **You’re building who you are.**
 And that’ll always be your **greatest edge.**.
 I came in feeling out of place.
-I’m leaving knowing I belong.
+I left knowing I belong.